Subchapter G. SIMPLIFIED PROGRAM FOR SMALL

 § 245.615.
 Recordkeeping requirements.

-(a) The owner/operator shall maintain required storage tank system records.
+(a) The owner and operator shall maintain required aboveground storage tank system records.
 If records are maintained offsite, the records shall be easily obtained and provided to the Department upon request.

-(b) The following records shall be maintained for the operational life of the tank unless otherwise stated:
+(b) The following records shall be maintained for the operational life of the aboveground storage tank system unless otherwise stated:

-(1) Original tank and system installation records and design specifications.
-This requirement is limited to records currently available for tank systems existing prior to October 11, 1997.
+(1) Original aboveground storage tank system installation records and design specifications.
+This requirement is limited to records currently available for aboveground storage tank systems installed on or before October 11, 1997.

-(2) Records of modification to the tank or storage tank system.
+(2) Records of modification to the aboveground storage tank system.

 (3) The permits issued under Subchapter C (relating to permitting of underground and aboveground storage tank systems and facilities).